bobschrag/token-matcher/README.md

   ```

   We suppose a using application might benefit by examining such
-  bindings for sequence context vars.
+  bindings for sequence context tm-vars.

-  Delivering var-free instance bindings (as above) for series
+  Delivering tm-var-free instance bindings (as above) for series
   containing choices may involve initially (internally) including and
-  then systematically de-referencing such vars.
+  then systematically de-referencing such tm-vars.
 E.g., an initial
   binding for `*:s1.c3.s1` might be `"starting +:s1.c3.s1.c1
   +:s1.c3.s1.c2"` (perhaps more efficiently left as the list
   `(starting +:s1.c3.s1.c1 +:s1.c3.s1.c2)`).

-- Return either longest or shortest var bindings first.
-With supposed
+- Return either longest or shortest tm-var bindings first.
+With
-  dynamic variable `*shortest-first*` (and controls `:shortest`,
+  supposed dynamic var `*shortest-first*` (and controls `:shortest`,
   `:longest`), prefer eliding optional content.
 Handle corresponding
   controls `:shortest`, `:longest` like `:+case`, `:-case`.
 Again,
   this is an easy lift for which we await a use case it would clearly